weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 * [GitHub issues for Weaviate Core](https://github.com/semi-technologies/weaviate/issues/new){:target="_blank"}
 * [GitHub issues for Weaviate’s documentation](https://github.com/semi-technologies/weaviate-io/issues/new/choose){:target="_blank"}

-We have a little favor to ask though.
+We have a little favour to ask.
 Often reproducing the issue takes a lot more time than it takes to fix it.
-When reporting new issues, please include steps on how to reproduce the issue, together with some info about your environment.
-This will help us tremendously to identify the root cause and fix it.
+When you report a new issue, please include steps on how to reproduce the issue, together with some info about your environment.
+That will help us tremendously to identify the root cause and fix it.

 ### Guide
-Here is a little guide on how to write great bug reports.
+Here is a little guide on [how to write great bug reports](/developers/weaviate/current/tutorials/write-great-bug-reports.html){:target="_blank"}.

 ## Enjoy

 We hope you enjoy the most reliable and observable Weaviate release yet!

-Please share your feedback with us on Slack.
+Please share your feedback with us via [Slack](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw){:target="_blank"}, [Twitter](https://twitter.com/SeMI_tech){:target="_blank"}, or [Github](https://github.com/semi-technologies/weaviate){:target="_blank"}.